C2SM/spack-c2sm/docs/InstanceManagement.rst

 * **compilers.yaml**: all info about available compilers, machine specific compiler flags, module to load (PrgEnv) before compiling
 * **packages.yaml**: all info about the already installed dependencies, i.e their module names or paths
 * **modules.yaml**: all info about the created modules, i.e which env variable or modules should be set once loaded
-* **config.yaml**: specifies the main installation path and the main module installation path, where to find thebinaries etc.
+* **config.yaml**: specifies the main installation path and the main module installation path, where to find binaries etc.
-* **upstreams.yaml**: specifies where to find the pre-installed software, that are under /project/g110/spack-install/
+* **upstreams.yaml**: specifies where to find the pre-installed software
 * **repos.yaml**: specifies where to find the only mch packages that are stored in spack-c2sm repository

+**Unless your are a Spack developer you don't need to modify any of the yaml-files listed!**